 Beyond that, invest your assets!
 Keep your longer term emergency funds in an investment account, not a savings account.
 The risks are higher, but with higher risk comes higher returns.
 You can invest in anything ranging from a low-risk government bond fund to a higher risk equity fund.
 You can even pick stocks, though for a typical investor both Warren Buffet and I advise against it.

 If you use mutual funds, index funds, or ETFs, make sure to keep the fees low.
-I saved hundreds of dollars a year on fees after doing an analysis with the free tool Personal Capital.
+I saved hundreds of dollars a year on fees after doing an analysis with the free tool Empower.

 Just make sure not to put your emergency funds into CDs.
 You can always sell an investment and have the cash in a few days, but CDs charge interest penalties for breaking them early.
 With investments, you can also slowly withdraw the funds as you need them rather than taking them all at once.